 Fly Fishing can broke down into three styles for Salmon and Steelhead.

-1) Free Style Nymphing - Also called chuck and duck fly fishing, is by far the most common used by Great Lakes anglers.
-Consists of a fly rod, fly rod, running line, pencil lead or split shot.
+1) Free Style Nymphing – Also called chuck and duck fly fishing, is by far the most common used by Great Lakes anglers.
+Consists of a fly rod, fly reel, running line, pencil lead or split shot.
 The Muskegon River has fast current so pencil weight is key for fly fishing this river.

 2) Floating lines ( Dry Fly Fishing or Floating lines with indicator) A true version of fly fishing, dry fly fishing is of the most pure form.
 The fly is propelled by the fly line to a rising trout.
 We use this technique during the summer months on the Muskegon River for trout.
 Dry flies are used most often for rising trout, Atlantic Salmon, and Smallmouth Bass.